kluopaja/ot-harjoitustyo/README.md

 They keymaps can be configured by modifying the `assets/keys.json` file.
 Please note that in single player mode the keymappings for player 1 will be used.

+## Levels
+The levels are defined in ```assets/levels/```.
+Currently the only way to edit the levels or to create new levels is to manually edit the level files.

 ### Tips for flying